ioBroker/ioBroker.vis/README.md

 - (bluefox) change style selector
 - (bluefox) update canJS to 2.2.4
 - (bluefox) send vis.command from browsers with no instanceID
+- (bluefox) performance improvement in edit mode (no map of states)

 ### 0.3.2 (2015-05-09)
 - (bluefox) fix errors in binding